 The buying journey comes with a variety of aliases; from Buying Journey to Purchase Funnel to Consumer Purchase Decision Process to User Journey to Marketing Funnel and more.
-Their names may differ, some stages vary and even the number of stages differs slightly but the one thing that they all have in common is the unified goal of turning a prospect into a customer with a final purchase.
+Their names may differ, some stages vary and even the number of stages changes slightly but the one thing that they all have in common is the unified goal of turning a prospect into a customer with a final purchase decision.

 Before we dive deeper into the purchase decision stage we have to address that this is not the most important stage of the buying journey.
 Although it is rewarding and essentially the main goal, it is not possible to achieve without optimizing the critical stages before – the awareness stage, consideration stage, and decision stage.
 Consumers don’t simply decide to buy.
 They are influenced by various factors that you can leverage in the full journey.